huff-language/ctf-creator-template/PLAYER_README.md

 Greetings, Huffoor!
 This document will guide you through the steps to solve this challenge and register your solution.

+**NOTE** -- after you submit, if you want to change your Huff code (for example to try and optimize even more) Please remember to retain your original code that matches the hash!
+The winner's Huff code will be human reviewed and if it doesn't match the Hash you submitted then it will not count.

+**ALSO NOTE** -- Unless otherwise instructed, you are only allowed to update the PLAYER_SOLUTION.huff.
+Although you may use the test files or create new files to dev and debug as you wish.

 ## Overview

 _This is where you describe what the challenge is about, for example:_